MLB Rumors: Dodgers Want Bryce Harper On A Deal He’ll Likely Never Agree To, Per ‘SI’

-By the end of last week, it seemed that just three teams were still looking to bag free agent Bryce Harper: The Philadelphia Phillies, the San Francisco Giants, and the San Diego Padres.
+By the end of last week, it seemed that just three teams were still looking to bag free agent Bryce Harper: the Philadelphia Phillies, the San Francisco Giants, and the San Diego Padres.

 Over the weekend, Phillies owner John Middleton’s plane was spotted in Las Vegas, Harper’s hometown, presumably to see what it would take for him to seal the deal with the 26-year-old.
 But since then it seems more options have landed on Harper’s coffee table as the Los Angeles Dodgers suddenly came forward.